Protect Your Smile with Expert Gum Disease Treatment

 • This stage requires deeper cleaning, often under local anaesthetic.
 The goal is to remove plaque and tartar trapped below the gum line.
 Successful treatment depends on your commitment to excellent daily home care and regular hygienist visits.

-• When gum disease has advanced, bacteria hide deep below the gum line — where a toothbrush can’t reach.
+• When gum disease has advanced, bacteria spread deep below the gum line — where a toothbrush can’t reach.
 That’s where deep cleaning (scaling and root planing) comes in.

 • Removes plaque and tartar from tooth roots